Art + Design x Life

 Mad Muse: a Cultural History of the Tortured Artist

-Mad Muse: A Cultural History of the Tortured Artist
+Mad Muse: A Cultural History of the Tortured Genius

 From Plato’s ecstatic seizure to Kusama’s self-curated hallucinations, the link between madness and brilliance has never belonged to biology or metaphor alone.
 It belongs to society’s need to pathologize prophecy, sanctify breakdown, or canonize pain.